Retention of the frigate Libertad in Ghana: Release and return to Argentina

 On December 18, 2012, the Foreign Minister of Ghana announced that it would request the revocation of the court order that held the frigate Libertad in the country, in the sense that it would comply with the ruling of the International Court for the Law of the Sea and realize their release.
 After refueling and conditioning the ship—and after the embarkation of the 98 crew members who had been sent from Buenos Aires to rebuild the crew—the Libertad left Tema on December 19, 2012.
-Ambassador Susana Ruiz Cerutti, architect of the Argentinian legal strategy that enabled the return of the Libertad, and the Minister of Justice and Attorney General of Ghana, Marietta Brew Appiah-Oponq, signed the agreement to terminate the arbitration process.
+Ambassador Susana Ruiz Cerutti, architect of the Argentine legal strategy that enabled the return of the Libertad, and the Minister of Justice and Attorney General of Ghana, Marietta Brew Appiah-Oponq, signed the agreement to terminate the arbitration process.
 The Supreme Court of Ghana considered the original judge in error for not declining his jurisdiction in an attempt to seize an asset of a sovereign state affected for military purposes.
-Meanwhile, the Supreme Court of Ghana ruled that the retention by the Ghanaian authorities of the Libertad was unfair, stating that the decision to retain the Argentinian ship could have endangered the security of Ghana and potentially triggered a military and diplomatic conflict.
+Meanwhile, the Supreme Court of Ghana ruled that the retention by the Ghanaian authorities of the Libertad was unfair, stating that the decision to retain the Argentine ship could have endangered the security of Ghana and potentially triggered a military and diplomatic conflict.

 Libertad arrived in Mar del Plata on January 9, 2013.
 In celebration of the ship's return, an act was held, led by President Cristina Fernández de Kirchner.
 In her speech, the president affirmed that the ship "symbolizes the unrestricted defense of the sovereign rights of Argentina and its national dignity" and added, "Today more than ever, a country yes, a colony no."

 No representative of the political opposition was present at the ceremony, even though invitations were extended to them.
 Regarding the absence of opponents, the chief of staff said, "When the frigate was embargoed, they [opponents] cried out to give in to the onslaught of vulture funds, and when it returns to Argentina, [...] they turn their backs not on the government, but on the Argentine people [...]".
 Ricardo Alfonsín of the Radical Civic Union opined that "All Argentines celebrate the return of the frigate Libertad.
 But as a citizen I am also saddened by the use that the Government makes".